BigDaddyT1/PID/README.md

 # Planning Section Materials
 1) a list of materials:
-when doing this project the materials needed are a 9 volt batery pack, male to female wires, male to male wires, cut out peices of acrilic, 3D printed peices made on onshape, A prototyping sheid and a pingpong ball (pink ovcourse)
+when doing this project the materials needed are a 9 volt battery pack, male to female wires, male to male wires, cut out pieces of acrylic, 3D printed pieces made on onshape, A prototyping shield and a ping pong ball (pink of course)

 2) goal for the project:
-the goal for my project is to get a balance and a ping png ball on the ballance to reach the desired setpoint as fast as possible
+the goal for my project is to get a balance and a ping pong ball on the balance to reach the desired setpoint as fast as possible

 3) A list of criteria and constraints
 - The criteria for this project is to design,and Program a device that uses PID feedback control.